xarray-contrib/xarray.dev/src/posts/flexible-indexing/index.md

 ## Third-party custom Indexes

 In addition to a few new built-in indexes, `xarray.Index` provides an API that allows dealing with coordinate data and metadata in a highly customizable way for the most common Xarray operations such as `sel`, `align`, `concat`, `stack`.
 This is a powerful extension mechanism that is very important for supporting a multitude of domain-specific data structures.
+Here are a few examples below.

 ### rasterix RasterIndex